jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 ## Ideal

-“Creating a dynamic balance between a centralised control based paradigm and local sovereignty/empowerment."
+"Creating a dynamic balance between a centralised control based paradigm and local sovereignty/empowerment."

 ## The Tree power dynamics

 Although the structure itself is not the new, it will enable, under the correct conditions, for a new foundation to emerge.
 One which enable the emergence of entities and communities that can support and maintain and allow this new paradigm to stabilise and arise as a relevant influence on the current paradigm.

-It uses the principle of “when the people lead, the leaders will follow”.
+It uses the principle of "when the people lead, the leaders will follow".
 The power comes from below, facilitated by the power which is above.
 There is enough will and creativity amongst all of us who envision another way of relating to the world around us to manifest the world we wish to live in.

 This expressive form of the network is tree like, which represents a more natural hierarchy: "the less the power and the greater the area of responsibility, the less the power.
 Whilst the smaller the domain, the greater the power & 'individual' sovereignty, as well as greater decision making power."
 This allows for the ultimate responsibility to lie on as low a level as is feasible.
 It envisages a structure that functions on the local level with global reach/functionality as well.
 An expression of the 70's slogan, "Act locally, think globally".